iwonderanddev/jobladder/README.md

 ### Senior Engineer I

-- Experience: ~4–7 years
+- Entry-level experience requirement: ~4–7 years
 - Report: Engineering Director
 - Goals:
   - Work on epics, with minimal guidance
   - Work on features, without guidance
   - Write tests, without guidance
-  - Review & Approve teammates work
   - Master his project technical stack
   - Expert in one technology
   - Expert in one large area of the codebase